dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-1-queen-aiyla-and-king-tzar.md

 ---
 layout: post
 title: 2022 Litter 3 Queen Athena and King Tao
-color: "These kittens will be Blue Bicolor and Mitted "
+color: "These kittens will be traditional Blue Bicolor and Mitted "
-expected: Early June
+expected: June/July
 info: ""
 thumbnail: assets/img/uploads/img_e2768.jpg
-reserved: " Some reserved already"
+reserved: Some reserved already.
 ---
 King Tao is our newest blue bicolor King from Heavenlyrags in Idaho.
 He is going to be a big cat; all muscle already.
-He has perfect markings and a personality to match..
+He has perfect markings and a personality to match.

 Queen Athena is our sweetness and light Blue Bicolor Queen.